camunda/camunda-docs/docs/self-managed/zeebe-gateway-deployment/the-zeebe-gateway.md

 For example, creating a new process instance is sent in a round-robin fashion to the different partitions.
 If the command relates to an existing process instance, the command must be sent to the same partition where it was first created (determined by the key).

 To determine the current leader for the corresponding partition, the gateway must maintain the topology of the Zeebe cluster.
-The gateway(s) and broker(s) form a cluster using gossip to distribute information.
+The gateway(s) and broker(s) form a cluster using gossip protocol to distribute information.

 ## Why do we have it and what problems does it solve?